NWT staff photo (credit: Jimmy King)

 For nearly a century, Norfolk Wildlife Trust has been committed to the conservation of Norfolk’s wildlife: a commitment expressed in land acquisition, habitat restoration, education, engagement and advocacy.
 Our passionate belief is that the wildlife of Norfolk deserves a healthy landscape in which to thrive and that people deserve the same.

-We own and manage more than 60 nature reserves and protected sites covering an area of 2,400 hectares and are working on a landscape scale to rebuild and re-connect fragmented ecological areas.
+We own and manage more than 60 nature reserves and protected sites covering over 5,000 hectares and are working on a landscape-scale to rebuild and re-connect fragmented ecological areas.

 We have five visitor centres and a thriving education centre offering events, workshops and exhibitions.